 Although research on the relationship between nutrition and sleep is still in its infancy, there are already some important insights:

 1. Protein seems beneficial: a higher proportion of protein in the diet may contribute to better sleep quality.
+Tryptophan is also listed among the impactful substances.

 4. Be critical with supplements: although some supplements such as tryptophan may be beneficial, more research is needed to confirm their effectiveness.
+And often these substances are sufficiently present in a balanced diet.

 Nutrition and sleep remain complex topics.
 For now, a balanced diet with attention to timing seems to be the key to better sleep.
 And as always, consult a doctor or dietitian if you want to drastically alter your diet or try supplements.